Man travels 3,000 kilometres with friends body

 70-year-old woman from Kerala dies after Karnataka police denies ambulance to cross border

-Lalremsanga had recently completed a course in hotel management and was waiting to collect the certificate, and hoping to start a career in an induustry which held great promise before the coronavirus sank it into an unfathomable abyss.
+Lalremsanga had recently completed a course in hotel management and was waiting to collect the certificate, and hoping to start a career in an industry which held great promise before the coronavirus sank it into an unfathomable abyss.

 But fate willed otherwise and his body was found outside his rented apartment.

-Despite the authorities in Chennai suggesting that Lalremsanga be buried at a cemetery there, Malchhanhima could not bring bring himself to accept the idea of leaving his 28- year-old friend miles and miles away from home.
+Despite the authorities in Chennai suggesting that Lalremsanga be buried at a cemetery there, Malchhanhima could not bring himself to accept the idea of leaving his 28-year-old friend miles and miles away from home.

 It was then that 'Tlawmngaina', the Mizo code of ethics, which espouses the moral of self-sacrifice for the common good, showed him the way.
 He had made up his mind.
 His friend's lifeless body will not remain in the bowel of earth in faraway land.